ClemMahe/Android_HandsOn_StravaApi/README.md

 ### Current state

-Working in progress.
 Added a webView using OAuth2 to log on and a listener for the callback.
-It is also using JStrava object but among with retrofit.
+It is also using JStrava objects from https://github.com/dustedrob/JStrava but using retrofit.

 For now you can get :
 - Athlete
 - Upload an activity

+Don't hesitate to complete with others methods.

 ### Usage